precious-nmesoma/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that creates a directory named my_first_directory in the /tmp/ directory.
+How to move a file from directory